 Projects should comply with existing standards and requirements regulating domestic and international transportation of energy products including regulated waste disposal and emissions which are intended to minimize negative impacts on and preserve the quality of the marine environment.

 Open-loop LNG processing facilities should be avoided in favor of closed-loop systems.
+Water intake associated with closed-loop should be minimized and the effects to fishery resources should be determined through baseline studies and project monitoring.

-The re-licensing of hydropower projects should provide for adequate amount and timing of water flow, in addition to fish passage.
+The original licensing or re-licensing of hydropower projects should provide for adequate and ecologically based instream flows, and safe, timely, and effective upstream and downstream fish passage.

 Third party environmental inspectors should be required on all projects to provide for independent monitoring and permit compliance.